 You should always carry an emergency kit that includes:

-One of our general summer driving tips is that you should always plan your journey before you set off.
+One of our best tips for a stress-free road trips is that you should always plan your journey before you set off.
 Check the predicted traffic and the weather for the day and pop your journey into a route planner or satnav to get traffic updates and quicker routes on weekends and busy bank holidays.
 Driving when you’re annoyed or impatient can lead to poor decisions on the road so it’s important to plan ahead and make your journey as smooth as possible.